timlockridge/timlockridgedotcom/cv.md

 * “Why Linearity is Not the Issue: Or, The New Work of Composing is Much Like the Old, Only Different.”
 Written with Diana George and Dan Lawson.
 In *The New Work of Composing.* Computers & Composition Digital Press/Utah State University Press.
 2012.

+#### REFEREED JOURNAL ARTICLES

+*  "The _Kairos_ Preservation Project." *Computers and Composition* 46 (December 2017): 72-86

+* “Rhetorical Situations, Research Writing, and Genre: Cross-Institutional Collaboration on Curriculum Design.”
+Written with Diana George, John Trimbur, Anne C. Wheeler, Kat Gonso, Amy Patterson, and Dan Lawson.
+Journal of College Writing 10 (2010): 1–42.
+2010.

+* “Icons and Genre: The Affordances of Livejournal.com.”
+Written with Jennifer Cover.
+Reconstruction: Studies in Contemporary Culture 9.3: 2009.

+#### REVIEWS

+* “Review of Writing for the Web and Designing Web-Based Applications for the 21st Century Writing Classroom.” *Journal of Business and Technical Communication*.
+2015.

 #### EDITORIAL CONTRIBUTIONS

-* Associate Editor of *The Stories that Speak to Us: Exhibits from the Digital Archives of Literacy Narratives*.
-Eds.
-H. Lewis Ulman, Scott Lloyd DeWitt, and Cynthia L. Selfe.
-Computers and Composition Digital Press.
-2013.
+I am a Senior Editor of Computers & Composition Digital Press, and I have contributed to the development, accessibility, and delivery of many born-digital scholarly books, including:

+* Hidalgo, *Camara Retorica* (2017)
+* Roozen & Erickson, *Expanding Literate Landscapes* (2017)
+* Shipka, Hidalgo, Anderson, & Campbell, *Reconstructing the Archive* (2016)
+* Carpenter, Apostel, Apostel, & R. Selfe, *Sustainable Learning Spaces* (2015)
+* Rhodes & Alexander, *Techne* (2015)
+* Lewis, *Strategic Discourse* (2015)
+* Fulwiler & Marlow, *Con Job* (2014)
+* McKee & DeVoss, *Digital Writing Assessment & Evaluation* (2013)
+* Ulman, DeWitt, & C. Selfe, *Stories that Speak to Us* (2013)

 #### DIGITAL CONTRIBUTIONS (invited)

+* “CCDP as a Case Study for Digital Publishing Efforts.”
+With Cynthia Selfe, Gail Hawisher, Patrick Berry, & Melanie Yergeau. *Sweetland Digital Rhetoric Collaborative*.
+(3,600 words).
+2016.

 * "Thinking About Multi (or Trans-) Modality, and Trans (or Multi-) Linguality: Power, Ideology, and Emerging Questions.”
 With Bruce Horner and Cynthia L. Selfe. *Sweetland Digital Rhetoric Collaborative*.
 2014.

 * “Collaboration and the Construction of Archives.” *MediaCommons: A Digital Scholarly Network*.
 2013.

-#### PEER-REVIEWED JOURNAL ARTICLES

-* “Rhetorical Situations, Research Writing, and Genre: Cross-Institutional Collaboration on Curriculum Design.”
-Written with Diana George, John Trimbur, Anne C. Wheeler, Kat Gonso, Amy Patterson, and Dan Lawson.
-Journal of College Writing 10 (2010): 1–42.
-2010.

-* “Icons and Genre: The Affordances of Livejournal.com.”
-Written with Jennifer Cover.
-Reconstruction: Studies in Contemporary Culture 9.3: 2009.

-#### PEER-REVIEWED CONFERENCE PROCEEDINGS
+#### REFEREED CONFERENCE PROCEEDINGS

 * “Evaluating a Workflow for Authoring Multimodal DITA.”
 Written with Carlos Evia and Sean Healy.
 In *Proceedings of the 31st ACM International Conference on Design of Communication* (pp. 185-186).
 2013.